Here is the handy-dandy SWEAT FAQ. PLEASE read this before calling or emailing us to ask a question. Thanks and enjoy!

 Q. How can I schedule a show/meeting/event at your store?

 A. We are a DIY event space where YOU throw the event.
-That said, figure out which date you would like to do it (Thursdays though Saturdays preferred) and email a full explanation of your proposed event to firstname.lastname@example.org.
-Scheduling 6-8 weeks in advance is recommended.
+That said, figure out which date you would like to do it (Fridays or Saturdays only) and email a full explanation of your proposed event to email@example.com.
+Scheduling 6-8 weeks in advance is recommended, two artists per show are allowed, and it must end by 9pm, so everything is cleaned up by the time we close.
 We love hosting in-stores and are proud to be an alcohol-free, all ages event space.

 Q. How much do we get paid?